 The services we reviewed all pull records from public databases and other public sources like social media accounts.
 Some variability is natural, so to account for that we ordered reports for multiple people so that we could assess discrepancies and include them in our ranking.

-To test these services, we purchased, with permission, reports for three different people, including one of our reviewers.
+To test these services, we purchased, people searches for three different people, including one of our reviewers.
 Our search targets had names that ranged from very common to fairly uncommon, which let us see how well the search element of these services worked.

 For each report we purchased, we had the subjects verify the information to ensure it was as accurate as possible.
 We looked at email and phone numbers, addresses, assets, marriages, divorces, relatives and criminal history information in each report.
-We also checked to see how current the information was.
+We also checked to see if the information was current.

 We found that most of these services did a good job with addresses, relatives and criminal history information.
-There was more variation when it came to finding email addresses and phone numbers, especially cell phone numbers.
-Some of this came down to how much our subjects shared on their social media profiles, and in some cases the service couldn’t provide any information at all.
+There was a greater variation in results when it came to finding email addresses and phone numbers, especially cell phone numbers.
+The information did vary depending on how much our subjects shared on their social media profile.
+In some cases the service couldn’t provide any information.